Our CEO, James Pepper, explores how cutting-edge artificial intelligence is powering the fight against today’s global pandemic.

 When a new virus is identified and it is spreading fast, identifying a vaccine quickly is critical to saving lives and that’s where AI comes in.
 Artificial intelligence is a term given to a range of computer-based technology that simulates human intelligence, mimics human responses and likely behaviours.
 Machines that learn and can solve problems like a human, but a lot faster than a human can.

-High performance computers can run very large calculations in bioinformatics and molecular modelling.
+High-performance computers can run very large calculations in bioinformatics and molecular modeling.

 Summit, an IBM supercomputer hosted at Oak Ridge National Laboratory, recently set the record for machine learning systems.
 Summit achieved a pace known as exaflop processing a billion, billion operations a second.
 Whilst the human brain is still proven to be faster at processing thoughts and single recollections for experiences and data, machine learning is able to process enormous volumes of information and look for insights, similarities and recommend outcomes; something that would take humans many decades.

 So, how exactly is AI helping the fight against COVID-19?

 Initially machine learning was used to monitor cases of the virus and predict its spread.
 Bluedot Global was one of the first AI businesses that detected the outbreak.
 Machine learning monitoring health trends identified insights such as a higher than average number of people suffering from pneumonia, that a new virus resembled SARS and that cases originated from a market in Wuhan, China.
 AI was also used to identify how the virus could spread and how this spread could be significantly reduced by thoroughly washing hands with soap and warm water.

 Deep learning computers can understand the mechanisms of the virus.
 It uses algorithms analysing enormous volumes of medical data to identify insights.
 These insights could be e.g. a further development of treatment, genetic sequences and how the virus is likely to mutate.